DataDog/datadog-agent/pkg/clusteragent/custommetrics/README.md

 ### configMapStore

+The `configMapStore` store provides simple persistent storage of custom and external metrics.
+This allows any replica of the Datadog Cluster Agent to serve metrics to the apiserver but still only have the leader replica query Datadog.

 The `configMapStore` always performs operations on a local copy of the configmap but `ResyncAndDump` will always get the most up-to-date configmap from the apiserver before returning the metrics.

 #### Summary of apiserver calls